CodeGator/CG.Blazor.Forms._Syncfusion/README.md

 1. Create a Blazor project to get started.

+2. Add support for Syncfusion Blazor.
+[HERE](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019) are instructions for doing that.

-2. Add the CG.Blazor.Forms._Syncfusion NUGET package to the project.
+3. Add the CG.Blazor.Forms._Syncfusion NUGET package to the project.

-3. Add `@using CG.Blazor.Forms.Attributes` to the _Imports.razor file.
+4. Add `@using CG.Blazor.Forms.Attributes` to the _Imports.razor file.

-4. Add `<DynamicForm Model="@Model" OnValidSubmit="OnValidSubmit"/>` to the razor component where you want your dynamic form generated.
+5. Add `<DynamicForm Model="@Model" OnValidSubmit="OnValidSubmit"/>` to the razor component where you want your dynamic form generated.
 Note that `Model` is a reference to your POCO object, and `OnValidSubmit` is a reference to your form's submit handler.

-5. Add `services.AddFormGeneration();` to the `ConfigureServices` method of the `Startup` class.
+6. Add `services.AddFormGeneration();` to the `ConfigureServices` method of the `Startup` class.

-6. Create your model type.
+7. Create your model type.
 Use attributes from the NUGET package to decorate any properties you want to be rendered on the form.
 Here is an example:

 ```
 [RenderValidationSummary()]
 [RenderFluentValidationValidator]
 public class MyForm
 {
-	[RenderInputText]
+	[RenderSfTextBox]
 	[Required]
 	public string FirstName { get; set; }

-	[RenderInputText]
+	[RenderSfTextBox]
 	[Required]
 	public string LastName { get; set; }
 }